 Creatine turns into creatine phosphate in the body, which helps make energy in the form of adenosine triphosphate (ATP).

-Supplementing with creatine can create more creatine phosphate to replenish ATP stores in your musclesโmeaning, you can exercise for longer and harder without fatiguing as quickly.
-However, taking creatine on its own is not a magic muscle-building bulletโyou have to combine it with resistance training to support an increase in lean body mass.
+However, taking creatine on its own is not a magic muscle-building bullet—you have to combine it with resistance training to support an increase in lean body mass.

 What Does Creatine Do for Women?